rikardsaqe/Stock-Price-Predictor/README.md

 Another thing to look into is building a completely different model through reinforcement learning, and simulating the model buying stocks so that I could evaluate its performance.

-Built as part of the Deep Learning A-Z Udemy course: https://www.udemy.com/course/deeplearning/
+This project was built as part of the Deep Learning A-Z Udemy course: https://www.udemy.com/course/deeplearning/